 Repeat the same process for the ground terminal of the jack - cover the lug with heat shrink tubing and ground the wire to the casing of the tone control.
 Tin the side of the pot casing first to make an easier connection.
 You can either ground the jack to the back or the side of the pot casing.
 Doing it on the side however leaves more room for the capacitor which sits on top of the tone control.

 Next, add the tone capacitor.
 Generally for a bass you will want to use a 0.047uF, although more vintage models would use a 0.05uF or 0.068uF.
 The capacitor is not polarised, so it doesn't matter which way round you put it in.
 One lead gets soldered to the outer lug (lug 3) of the tone control, whilst the other lead gets grounded (normally to the pot casing).
-Use rubber tubing to protect the live lead from coming into contact with the pot casing and thereby grounding it.
+Again, whilst optional, it is a good habit to bend wires and capacitor leads back onto the lug for a solid mechanical connection.

 That's the control plate done and dusted!
 Your pickups get connected to the middle terminal of the volume controls - neck pickup to the first volume middle terminal and the bridge pickup to the second volume control middle terminal.